About Our

 Circle

-Circle is an evidence-informed program for middle and high school-aged individuals who identify as female.
-Circle offers a safe space to discuss healthy relationships, communication skills, self-esteem, friendships, positive body image, mental health, & decision making.
+Circle is an evidence-informed program for middle- and high-school–aged girls.
+Circle offers a safe space to discuss healthy relationships, communication skills, self-esteem, friendships, positive body image, mental health, decision making, and more.

 Circle aims to counteract social and interpersonal forces that impede girls’ growth and development by promoting an emotionally safe setting and structure within which girls can develop caring relationships and use authentic voices.